-It is common knowledge that fluid is good for kidney stones.
-But what kind of fluid is best?
-Is Gatorade good for kidney stones?
-What about other drinks?
+It is common knowledge that hydration is important for kidney stones.
+But what fluids are the best?
+Can Gatorade contribute to and cause kidney stone formation?

 *Please note that this post contains clearly identified affiliate links.
 As an Amazon affiliate, I may earn a small commission on qualifying purchases (at no extra cost to you).